Frederick Banbury, 1st Baron Banbury of Southam: Railways

-He was the last chairman of the GNR, which lost its identity when, under the Railways Act 1921, it was grouped with several other railways on 1 January 1923 to become a constituent of the London and North Eastern Railway (LNER).
-Sir Frederick was a strong opponent of the railway grouping, and had voted against the Bill during its passage through Parliament; he wanted no part of the future LNER, and decided to retire from railway service at the end of 1922.
+He was the last chairman of the Great Northern Railway (GNR), which lost its identity when, under the Railways Act 1921, it was grouped with several other railways on 1 January 1923 to become a constituent of the London & North Eastern Railway (LNER).
+Sir Frederick was a strong opponent of the railway grouping, and had voted against the bill during its passage through Parliament; he wanted no part of the future LNER, and decided to retire from his railway positions at the end of 1922.
 In late September 1922, the GNR honoured Sir Frederick by naming its newest express passenger locomotive no. 1471 Sir Frederick Banbury.
 This locomotive belonged to GNR Class A1, was built in July 1922 and remained in service until November 1961.

 Personal life

 Banbury married Elizabeth Rosa, daughter of Thomas Barbot Beale, of Brettenham, Suffolk in 1873.
 She died in 1930.
-Banbury survived her by six years and died in August 1936 at his home, Warneford Place, Highworth, Wiltshire aged 85.
-He was buried in Sevenhampton.
+Banbury survived her by six years and died in August 1936 at his home, Warneford Place, Sevenhampton, near Highworth in Wiltshire, aged 85.
+He was buried at Sevenhampton parish church.
 He was succeeded in the barony by his grandson Charles, his only son Captain Charles William Banbury having been killed in the First World War.

-Banbury was an animal lover, and for years was on the council of the Royal Society for the Prevention of Cruelty to Animals, and served as its chairman.
+Banbury was an animal lover, and for many years was on the council of the Royal Society for the Prevention of Cruelty to Animals, and served as its chairman.